Polegate railway station: Services

-During the peak hours and on Saturdays, the station is serviced by and additional hourly service between Brighton and Ore.

-From May 2023 there will be 2tph off-peak between Brighton and Eastbourne, with 1tph continuing to Ore.

 Until 2018, the station was served by hourly services through to Ashford International.
-These services were discontinued as part of the May 2018 timetable changes dye to long journey times and insufficient rolling stock (the line to Ashford is served by 2-car DMUs) which caused overcrowding particularly on the section between Brighton and Eastbourne.
+These services were discontinued as part of the May 2018 timetable changes due to long journey times and insufficient rolling stock (the line to Ashford was served at the time by 2-car DMUs) which caused overcrowding particularly on the section between Brighton and Eastbourne.
 Since then, services to and from Ashford have only run as far as Eastbourne.